 No sign governed by this title shall be erected, structurally altered or relocated after the adoption without first receiving a development permit from the building official.
 All applications for a development permit under this chapter shall be reviewed for consistency with the standards of this chapter and other applicable chapters of the Yakima Municipal Code, according to sign type and other applicable regulations.

-1. For New Uses.
-All on-premises signs meeting the standards of this chapter are considered Class (1) uses requiring Type (1) review.
+1. For new freestanding signs and subdivision identification/signs.
+All on-premises freestanding signs and subdivision identification/use identification signs meeting the standards of this chapter require Modification review under YMC Ch.
+15.17 if proposed to be located in a parking space or drive aisle.
 On-premises signs not meeting the standards shall follow the procedures of YMC 15.08.170, and are otherwise not permitted.
 Off-premises signs and billboards are permitted as identified in YMC 15.08.130.

 2. For Changes or Replacement of an Existing Sign.
-Structural changes to, or replacement of, an existing sign requires Type (1) review and approval by the building official.
-Changes to the face or copy of a sign, provided such change does not change the material or appearance of the sign as originally permitted by the city does not require a Type (1) review, or permit.
+Structural changes to, or replacement of, an existing sign requires review and approval by the building official.

 15.08.060 Sign standards.

 The provisions of this chapter and the requirements in Table 8-1, “Type and Number of Signs Permitted,” Table 8-2, “Maximum Sign Area,” and Table 8-3, “Sign Height and Setbacks,” are established for all signs in the zoning districts indicated.
 All permitted signs are subject to the review procedures of this title and the standards of this section.
-Signs for Class (1), (2) and (3) uses shall be subject to the same procedural and review requirements as the principal use.

 15.08.140 Multiple-building complexes and multiple-tenant buildings.

 A. Purpose.
-The following provisions shall apply to multiple-building complexes and multiple-tenant buildings in the SCC, LCC, GC, and RD districts.
+The following provisions shall apply to multiple-building complexes and multiple-tenant buildings in the commercial and industrial districts.
 Tenants in such buildings or complexes may also have their own signs in accordance with the provisions of this chapter.

 B. Number of Freestanding Signs.
 Each multiple-building complex shall be allowed one freestanding sign on each street frontage in accordance with Table 8-2.
 When the street frontage is longer than four hundred feet: